zainrazabangash/IICT_basic_website/README.md

 # Quetta Chinar Restaurant Website

-A modern, responsive restaurant website built using HTML, CSS, and Bootstrap during the first semester of my Bachelor of Science (BS) program.
+A modern, responsive restaurant website built using HTML, CSS, and Bootstrap during the first semester of my BS Artificial Intelligence.

-## 🍽️ About the Project
+## About the Project

-This project showcases a complete restaurant website for "Quetta Chinar" - a café and restaurant.
+This project showcases a complete restaurant website for "Quetta Chinar", a cafe and restaurant.
 The website features a clean, modern design with multiple pages including home, menu, contact us, and login sections.

-## 🚀 Features
+## Features

 - **Responsive Design**: Built with Bootstrap 5 for mobile-first, responsive layout
 - **Modern UI/UX**: Clean and professional design with smooth navigation